 How to buy the best smartwatch

 Smartwatches cost from around £100 to well over £650.
-At the very top end of the price range you’ll often be paying for premium materials, designer brands and decorations, such as gold or semi-precious stones, rather than any technological advances.
+At the very top of the price range you’ll often be paying for premium materials, designer brands and decorations, such as gold or semi-precious stones, rather than any technological advances.

 One of the most important factors to consider when buying a smartwatch is whether it’s compatible with your smartphone, as you’ll need to pair or connect them to access incoming calls, texts, emails and apps.
-Not every smartwatch will work with every handset, so make sure you check this before buying.

 Wear OS by Google